 Agassiz Village is a gender-expansive inclusive and welcoming space to create an environment that is considerate of all campers.
 Generally, we meet the needs of gender-expansive campers on a case-by-case basis.
 We will take steps to work with the family and have open and honest conversations about their needs and how we can meet them.
 During our extensive training prior to camp, the staff work with Equality Maine to provide LGBTQIA+ workshops to further understand how to create a safe and comfortable environment for all.
 We will pursue the best options for meeting the camper’s needs, while being honest and realistic about any facility or programmatic limitations.
 We’ll also want to discuss the camper’s expectations/boundaries and thoughts on confidentiality.

 What about medication?

-We have a full-time nurse living on site all summer, April Brunner RN is a member of the association of camp nursing.
-April has been with us since 2019 and has a wealth of knowledge when implementing personal care to all campers.
+We have a full-time nurse living on site all summer.
 The health center team takes meticulous care of every medical situation, especially when dispensing medicine.
 A health history form and physical exam form is required to be completed for every child that comes to camp.
 If your child takes regular medication, exact guidelines and requirements are detailed on the online health history & physical exam form.
 Please make sure when you arrive on registration day that all medications are in original packaging.
 Please do not separate in plastic bags or pill holders.

 What are the meals like?